ruvolof/proll/README.md

 ==========================

 PRoll, as you probably had already understood, stands for Perl Roll.
 It's a pure Perl Dice Roller.
-I wrote it bacuse I need it when gamemastering play by email session and because I'd love the idea of having a terminal based dice roller.
+I wrote it because I need it when gamemastering play by email session and because I'd love the idea of having a terminal based dice roller.

 ### Installation ###